-We tend to think of SharePoint as strictly a repository for business-type/Office documents, like Word, Excel, PowerPoint, PDFs.
-However, even in the business world, it is not just about the office documents.
-More and more, visuals, like photos and videos become a necessary content in the daily business life.
+We tend to think of SharePoint as strictly a repository for business-type/Office documents, like Word, Excel, PowerPoint, and PDFs.
+However, even in the business world, it is not just about office documents.
+More and more, visuals, like photos and videos become necessary content in daily business life.
 Previously, I blogged about various options to store videos.
-Today, I want to explain the different options for storing pictures, photos and different types of images in general.
+Today, I want to explain the different options for storing pictures, photos, and different types of images in general.

 Option 1: Modern Document Library